jasujm/hrefs/docs/api.rst

 * :class:`Href`, the class representing hyperlinks

-* :class:`Referrable`, the protocol/ABC of types that can be targets of hyperlinks
+* :class:`Referrable`, the abstract base class of types that can be targets of hyperlinks

 .. autoclass:: Href